 The Michigan Agriculture Environmental Assurance Program (MAEAP) is an innovative, proactive program that helps farms of all sizes and all commodities voluntarily prevent or minimize agricultural pollution risks.
 MAEAP's mission is to develop and implement a proactive environmental assurance program ensuring that Michigan farmers are engaging in cost-effective pollution prevention practices and working to comply with state and federal environmental regulations.

-To get the process started please talk to the MAEAP Technician for Saginaw and Bay Counties, Mr. Joel Leland.
-Joel has been working here since September of 2015, and getting to know the friendly faces of farming community.
+To get the process started please talk to the MAEAP Technician for Saginaw and Bay Counties, Ms. Jamie Roberts.
+Jamie joined our team in June of 2022 and is getting to know the friendly faces of farming community.
 Please feel free to stop by our office at any time if you are interested in joining the program or have any questions.

 91 Saginaw County verifications to date